Wireless ID apps gaining foothold beyond military

 Officials at NASA's Dryden Flight Research Center are examining the possibility of using RFID to monitor the location and movement of chemicals.
 The test project, called ChemSecure, relays information about the shipment and storage of chemicals to the center's hazardous materials management system.
 Officials at the base have used bar codes on chemical containers since 1995.

-Ralph Anton, chemical program manager at Dryden Flight Research Center, said center officials started considering RFID as a way to manage chemicals because the technology requires fewer people and
+Ralph Anton, chemical program manager at Dryden Flight Research Center, said center officials started considering RFID as a way to manage chemicals because the technology requires fewer people and resources.

 The center's test project involves not only RFID but also other sensor networks that take temperature readings and provide access control.
 An Oracle 10g application integrates the sensor networks, Anton said.